kristofferkjeldby/SharedCache/README.md

 #### RedisStringCache

 Offers the same capabilities as the other string caches but uses a Redis database.
 Will by default use the default Sitecore Redis connection string (`redis.sessions`).
+This can be changed by using the setting `SharedCache.Core.RedisConnectionStringName`.

 ### Isolation